-OpenRefine (ex-Google Refine) is a powerful tool for working with messy data, cleaning it, transforming it from one format into another, extending it with web services, and linking it to databases like Freebase.
+OpenRefine (previously Google Refine) is a powerful tool for working with messy data: cleaning it; transforming it from one format into another; and extending it with web services and external data.

 1. Explore Data

 OpenRefine can help you explore large data sets with ease.
-You can find out more about this functionality by watching the video below and going through these articles
+You can find out more about this functionality by watching the video below.

 OpenRefine can be used to link and extend your dataset with various webservices.
-Some services like Freebase also allow OpenRefine to update your cleaned data to the central database.
-A growing list of extension and plugin with sources is available on the wiki.
+Some services also allow OpenRefine to upload your cleaned data to a central database, such as Wikidata..
+A growing list of extensions and plugins is available on the wiki.